ns-vsharma/fiddle/.github/pull_request_template.md

 - What does this PR do?
 - Why are these changes necessary?
 ### How has this been tested?
-- Add the Manual Testing steps
+- Add the Manual Testing Details
 - Add the Unit Testing Details
 ### QA Test Recommendations
 - Recommendations for NSC team